 Jiraiya didn't show up in Naruto's life until he was a genin, even though he was the godfather.
 I happen to agree with his reasoning that he couldn't take a child alongside himself, but you don't necessarily have to.
 There are a million unexplained elements in the Narutoverse that you could use to bolster your argument.
 However, there had better be some goddamn development to actually make Jiraiya of all people a hatable person.

 Kakashi played favorites a bit by training Sasuke (not really, since Ebisu was actually exactly the kind of teacher that Naruto needed), but then again, Sasuke was going to face a known jinchūriki.
 He needed all the help he could get.
 Seriously.
-Everyone watched Lee was fucked up, and then Sasuke is matched up against the monster that did it.
+Everyone watched as Lee was fucked up and tossed aside, and then Sasuke is matched up against the monster that did it.
 Do you really think that any sane teacher would choose to train Naruto (who would most likely survive) over Sasuke who might survive if given the proper tools?
 I mean, by choosing to train Sasuke, Kakashi actually displays loud and clear that he cares about his comrades.

 Anyway, my point is that the characters' reasons for being who they are and acting the way they do are already pretty solid.
 To simply decide that you hate one of them (a cartoon character, btw) and proceed to write them wildly out-of-character for your own amusement shows a level of immaturity that I can't comprehend.